-Red Ales, unlike Amber Ales, use specialty roasted malts that create a unique complexity within the finished beer and gives it a sweeter, butterscotch or caramelized flavor, and allow it to achieve the reddish color.
+Historically, Red Ales, unlike American Amber Ales, use specialty roasted malts that create a unique complexity within the finished beer, give it a sweeter, butterscotch or caramelized flavor, and allow it to achieve the reddish color.
 The use of American hops varieties gives the brew very bold hops characteristics and tends to leave a dry finish.
 American Amber Ales on the other hand, rely on caramelized malts to obtain their color and flavors.

 This brew can range from a light amber/red to a dark brown with red hues and typically has an ABV in the 4.5-7% range.
 The beer variety also has certain contrasting elements that attract many of its drinkers.
 While Red Ales are darker and usually rich, they also contain components of a much lighter beer with a dry, crisp and hoppy finish.
-These beers pair wonderfully with food due to their robust nature.

 There have been several Red Ales featured in our Craft Beer Club and our members have had the pleasure of tasting Belfast Bay Brewing Co.’s “Lobster Ale” — a unique Red Ale from Maine.
 This is a great example of a classic Red Ale and we will be featuring more of this style in the upcoming monthly beer shipments to our members.